 NSU Undergraduate Scholarship and Activity Forum

 This forum is a venue in which Northern undergraduates can present their research or scholarly activities.
-The next forum will be in April 2018 in the Williams Library Round Room on the NSU campus and will include a faculty symposium, student presentations, and keynote speaker.
 For more information, contact Dr. Alyssa Kiesow.

 Details on undergraduate research and internship opportunities for current students are available on myNSU.